-- 1. Analyse space and time complexity of various algorithms - 2.
-Describe, apply and Analyse design strategy and complexity for optimization problems. - 3.
-Describe, apply and Analyse design and complexity of Backtracking. - 4.
-Describe, apply and Analyse design and complexity of Branch and Bound. - 5.
-Understand and Apply String matching techniques. - 6.
+- 1. Analyze space and time complexity of various algorithms - 2.
+Understand and Apply divide and conquer strategy. - 3.
+Describe, apply and Analyze design strategy and complexity for optimization problems. - 4.
+Describe, apply and Analyze design and complexity of Backtracking. - 5.
+Describe, apply and Analyze design strategy and complexity of Branch and Bound. - 6.
 Understand concepts of various complexity classes.